CloudLabs-Samples/EduLabs/DataScience/linux/README.md

 ## Overview

-In this lab environment, you will access the Ubuntu VM which has several popular tools for data exploration, analysis, modeling & development pre-installed.
+In this lab environment, you will access the **Ubuntu VM** which has several popular tools for Data Exploration, Analysis, Modeling & Development Pre-Installed.

 You will learn how to: